Sign In

 Talk with your doctor or health care provider today.

-• If you test positive for COVID‑19, you may be eligible for medication to help you recover.
+• If you have COVID-19 symptoms, you may be eligible for medication to help you recover.

 • Act fast—you should start taking the medication as soon as possible and within the treatment window after you have your first symptoms.